 Family coverage rates are 2x the premium rate of the

 if you apply for coverage before your arrival in Canada.

-a) the 48-hour period following your
+Waiting period means the 48-hour period following and

-30 days after arrival in Canada.
+after you arrive in Canada.

 The waiting period will